Creating Parameters and Uploading Data for Self-Serve Access

 2. Upload the Updated Dataset

-Open and log into the FME Flow Web Interface.
-When we run the workspace in FME Flow, we have the option to upload the updated shapefile directly through the published parameter.
+Open and log in to the FME Flow Web Interface.
+When we run the workspace in FME Flow, we can upload the updated shapefile directly via the published parameter.
 The only issue with this method is that it gets uploaded to the Temporary files folder, which gets purged every month (by default).
 We want to reference this in an automation we will set up in the next tutorial, so let’s upload it to the permanent Data folder.

 Resources are where files are stored, such as log files, temp files, connections, and backup files.
 The Data folder is where users can store data outside of repositories for use across FME Flow.
 Open the Data folder (1), then click New in the top corner (2).
 Create a new folder called Flow Training, then click OK.